onconova/onconova/pop-docs/docs/guide/developers/contributing.md

         + Testing steps performed.

     - Label the PR appropriately.

+    - Wait for the automated testing pipeline to complete.
+The PR can only be merged if all test complete succesfully.

 ### Code Review & Approval
 All contributions must be reviewed and approved by a POP core development team member before being merged.